Tsuu T'ina 145: Tsuut'ina–municipal, provincial, federal relationships

 Throughout his term as Calgary mayor, Naheed Nenshi met frequently with former Chiefs Roy Whitney, Sandford Big Plume, to discuss matters of mutual assistance with growth.

 In 2011, the Nenshi and Big Plume negotiated tentative agreements to ensure the security of greater access safety services such as emergency medical services, police, and fire.
 Chief Whitney mentions that Nenshi's negotiations has warmed relationships and influenced the nation's decision to resume negotiations.

 The city agreed to provide utilities such as water to support the expansion of the Grey Eagle Casino to serve as water works and possible extension throughout the Tsuut'ina community in the future.

 In 2013 Tsuut'ina Police and Calgary Police commenced a professional relationship to cooperate in a joint effort to protect the bordering growing communities.
 They will share expertise and improve communications.
 Sgt.
 Steve Burton, the liaison, will help share his knowledge of criminal psychology as he learns about the Tsuut'ina community.

-Historical and contemporary developments
+Historical and contemporary land expansion and economic developments.

 Glenmore Reservoir claims

 The Tsuut'ina nation and the federal government settled on compensation for the flooding caused by the creation of the Glenmore Reservoir in 1930.
 The federal government compensated the nation with $20 million in 2013.
 The compensation was divided by half for the greater community and $5,500 for each member of the tribe.